How to support friends and family with the digital landline switchover

 Here’s everything you need to know and how you can help.

 By January 2027, the old analogue network will be completely switched off, replaced by new digital landlines which work using broadband.
-In preparation for this change, BT and other home phone providers have been gradually switching customers over to the new technology and they are now set to ramp-up the rollout ahead of the deadline.
+In preparation for this change, BT and other home phone providers have been switching customers over to the new technology ahead of the deadline.

-For most customers the switch is incredibly simple, but we recognise that the change can be daunting for some customers, particularly those with additional needs.
+For most customers the switch is incredibly simple, but we recognise that the change can be daunting for some people.
 That’s why we’ve been working closely with the UK Government and wider industry to ensure that everyone gets the support they need when the time comes to make the switch.

 Inform and educate